Dr. William Schwieterman joined Stream Biomedical in 2020 and has been on

 consultant and analyst for Perceptive Advisors, a New York City-based hedge

 fund specializing in health care stocks.
-Dr. Schwieterrnan obtained his 1-1.D.
+Dr. Schwieterrnan obtained his M.D.

 from the University of Cincinnati College of Medicine, performed his residency